Orbifold Open/Closed Correspondence and Mirror Symmetry: Details of localization computations and comparisons

 \subsection{Fixed points corresponding to cones in \texorpdfstring{$\tSi(4) \setminus \iota(\Sigma(3))$}{Sigma}}

 In this section, we study the tangent $\tT'$-weights at a fixed point $\fp_{\tsi}$ in $\tcX$ corresponding to a cone $\tsi \in \tSi(4) \setminus \iota(\Sigma(3))$.
 In addition, we study the contributions of vertices and flags associated to such fixed points to the localization computations of the closed invariants (Proposition \ref{prop:ClosedLocalResultOuter}).
+See Section \ref{sect:ComparisonOuter} for a description of such cones, their associated flags, and stablizers.